williamcfrancis/Canny-Edge-Detector/README.md

 ## Threshold Tuning
-For each image, we need to tune low and high thresholds and keep the result in the thresh_dict.
+For each image, we need to tune low and high thresholds and keep the result in the `thresh_dict`.
 The rule of thumb is to tune the high threshold so that enough edges are preserved and then setting low threshold to be around 0.4 high threshold to remove noise